Inside: How to stop yelling at your kids with these 11 practical tips.

 10. Have coping skills prepared

-When you’re aggravated, try deep breaths, counting, or squeezing something, (even your fists) before you respond to your kids.
+When you’re aggravated you can try, taking 10 deep breaths, counting to 10 slowly, or squeezing something, (even your fists) before you respond to your kids.

 For coping skills to work, you have to use them often so they become a habit.

 11. Remember your kid are sponges

 One of the biggest reasons I wanted to change the way I reacted to my kids was because I knew they’d internalize the way I talked to, or responded to them.

 Of course I get frustrated with them at times as all parents do, but I never want them to have low self-esteem, or poor emotional regulation, or lack problem solving skills because I yelled at them too often.

 The way you talk to your kids or respond to them, is how they’ll learn to talk to and respond to others.

 The way you show them how to solve problems or handle big feelings, is what they’ll do because they’re learning everything from you.